Roggam/Zip-Chatter/README.md

 Zip Chatter is a communication/chat web app with an easy-to-use UI that you can use to collaborate with others; it was designed to replace email as your primary method of communication and sharing.

 After a simple signup process, you’ll be able to invite your team to join and start getting work done.
-You can send direct messages, create channels, search, reply to threads, sends emojis, and share files.
+You can send direct messages, create channels, edit channels, search, reply to threads, sends emojis, and share files.

 I will be using React, Node.js, [Stream API (#1 Chat API)](https://getstream.io), [Heroku(back-end)](https://www.heroku.com/) and [Netlify(front-end)](https://www.netlify.com/)